 Nursing homes and long-term care are incredibly expensive, and many families struggle to find and pay for good care for their loved ones.
 One of our top priorities is helping those families who are facing this urgent issue.
 We want to give families peace of mind by reviewing ways to pay for care, which might include restructuring assets or investments, understanding Medicare, making claims on long-term care insurance, and pursuing public benefits like Medicaid or VA Aid & Attendance.
 In addition, we can help with intimidating medical bills, EOBs, and insurance forms.
 Our Elder Care Advisors can help with, and resolve, many important issues related to healthcare and long-term care.

-Elders have a legal right to safe, effective, and patient-centered healthcare and long-term care.
+Aging loved ones have a legal right to safe, effective, and patient-centered care, whether that’s in the hospital or a long-term care facility.
 A Life Care Plan protects those rights.
 Our attorneys and Elder Care Advisors work together to provide advocacy services that empower family caregivers and protect quality of life for seniors.